indieopensource/issue-sponsorship-terms/terms.md

 ### <a id="Announcement"></a>Announcement

 On receiving payment of all undisputed and resolved time charges, _Developer_ agrees to disclose that this agreement ended successfully , in the same way they made the _Offer_, within five calendar days.
 If _Sponsor_ requests that _Developer_ do so by e-mail, _Developer_ agrees to disclose _Sponsor_'s identity.
-If _Developer_ to disclose _Sponsor_'s identity within that time, _Sponsor_ may do so.
+If _Developer_ fails to disclose _Sponsor_'s identity within that time, _Sponsor_ may do so.

 ## <a id="Payment_Fees"></a>Payment Fees